Understanding Kona Coffee Grades and Rating System

 What is Kona coffee?

 Kona is a district on the Big Island of Hawaii that, unlike most Hawaiian islands including Maui and Kauai, is blessed with a microclimate that is ideal for growing coffee.
-Planted, grown and harvested by farmers on the volcanic slopes of Hualalai and Mauna Loa exclusively, you can see why Kona coffee is unique, more expensive and the most famous coffee from Hawaii.
+Planted, grown and harvested by farmers on the volcanic slopes of Hualalai and Mauna Loa exclusively since the 1800s, you can see why Kona coffee is unique, more expensive and the most famous coffee from Hawaii.
 Plus, some shipping costs will obviously be involved, unless you’re lucky enough to live in the area (in which case, we’d be very jealous).